IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 In machine learning contexts, `X` is used to refer to the input features, and `y` to the known outputs.
 The `X` is upper case to represent that it is a matrix; the `y` is lower case as it is a vector.

-The last column is the species of iris &mdash; our class to predict &mdash; so we extract it separately.
+The last column is the species of iris&mdash;our class to predict&mdash;so we extract it separately.
 By using [`}:`&nbsp;curtail][nuvoc-curtail] we remove the last row of the CSV (blank, because the file has a trailing newline) and then [`{:`&nbsp;tail][nuvoc-tail] with [`"`&nbsp;rank][nuvoc-rank] retrieves the last column.
 [`&gt;`&nbsp;open][nuvoc-open] finally unboxes the array.